-Writing a sentence, eating a spoonful of soup or buttoning a shirt may seem like simple tasks that don’t require your concentration.
-However, if you have a tremor, which causes your hands to shake, these tasks can be daunting.
+Writing a sentence, eating a spoonful of soup or buttoning a shirt may seem like simple tasks.
+However, if you have tremors in your hand, head, voice, legs or trunk causing shaking, these tasks can be daunting.
+Occupational therapy can help.

 Fifty percent of tremors are hereditary, although no specific gene has been identified.